PhilipJanson/Premier-League-Tips/README.md

-# Premier-League-Tips
+# Jansonfotboll

-Website written in Python powered by Flask and api-sports.io to display Premier League fixtures and to place simple bets on them.
+Website written in Python, powered by Flask.

 ## Installation